Sweetened with coconut sugar and maple syrup and packed with fiber-rich oats, nuts and seeds, this clustery chocolate granola won't last long!

-You'll know that because I've shared quite a few granola recipes on the blog over the years, including this Basic Vegan Granola, this Healthy Peanut Butter Chocolate Chunk Granola and my sister-in-law's favorite granola recipe.
+You'll know that because I've shared quite a few granola recipes on the blog over the years, including this Basic Vegan Granola, this Healthy Peanut Butter Chocolate Chunk Granola, a unique crunchy tahini granola, and my sister-in-law's favorite granola recipe.

 I love granola because it's crunchy, sweet and makes for a hearty breakfast on its own or a fun topping for pancakes and muffins.